FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/sfs_turbo.md

 * `vpc_id` - (Required) Specifies the VPC ID.
 Changing this will create a new resource.

-* `subnet_id` - (Required) Specifies the network ID of the subnet.
+* `subnet_id` - (Required) Specifies the ID of the VPC Subnet.
 Changing this will create a new resource.

 * `security_group_id` - (Required) Specifies the security group ID.
 Changing this will create a new resource.